hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 draft: true
 ---

 Documenting solving the fly.io distributed systems challenges.
-The title of this post is inspired by [kyle kingsbury's post title](https://aphyr.com/posts/316-call-me-maybe-etcd-and-consul).
+The title of this post is inspired by [kyle kingsbury' series of articles like this one](https://aphyr.com/posts/316-call-me-maybe-etcd-and-consul) and [this one](https://aphyr.com/posts/315-call-me-maybe-rabbitmq).
 I thought it'd also be funny to play it on repeat while solving/writing this :)

 {{< spotify type="track" id="20I6sIOMTCkB6w7ryavxtO" >}}